 Step 3 — Select the appropriate features for your account.

 During this paperwork process, the bank staff may ask you if you would like to use various features and services.
-These may include services for international transfers, online banking, debit cards, transaction book, and more.
-Most do not require any special eligibility qualifications (except for credit cards) but may need a little additional paperwork depending on your application method.
+These may include services for international transfers, online banking, debit cards, a transaction book, and more.
+Most do not require any special eligibility qualifications (aside from loans and credit cards) but may need a little additional paperwork depending on your application method.

 Step 4 — Wait for your documents/card(s).

 Once the paperwork is accepted and processed, you will then receive your documents and card(s).
 Many banks will provide your account information on the spot and then mail your card(s) within two weeks, and others will provide everything to you on the spot.
 (You may even receive a gift for signing up for an account, such as a calendar or notebook!)
 However, once you have your branch and account number, your account is considered open.

 Every country handles its banking systems differently, with some differences and similarities between each.
 Some characteristics specific to Japanese bank accounts are: